-Another important marketing management objective is keeping current customers happy.
-As implied in the last point, your business cannot grow if you’re losing as many customers as you earn in a month.
-Without customer satisfaction, your business becomes a revolving door.
+Keeping current customers happy also holds significant weight; your business cannot grow if you’re losing as many customers as you earn in a month.

-Satisfied, loyal customers mean a few things for a company.
-They mean:
+Satisfied, loyal customers mean a few things for a company:

 - Repeat customers that increase customer lifetime value and overall revenue

-- Vocal customers that sing your praises to their friends, decreasing the cost of new customer acquisition
+- Positive word of mouth, decreasing the cost of new customer acquisition

 - Trusting customers that can be convinced of future purchases more easily